Goulburn Valley Highway: Shepparton bypass

 An alignment for the Shepparton bypass has been decided, connecting with the northern terminus of the existing Goulburn Valley Freeway in Arcadia, heading northwest to cross the Goulburn River at Toolamba, travel west and then north around Mooroopna, to rejoin the existing highway north of Congupna.

 It was proposed that the Shepparton Bypass would be funded by Auslink 2 (2009–2014); the 2017/18 State Budget allocated $10.2 million over three years to undertake preparatory works and land acquisition, and a consultation was held with the community for its initial stage in 2018.
 The current priority is Stage 1, a single carriageway with a lane in each direction extending from the Midland Highway west of Mooroopna to the Goulburn Valley Highway via an upgraded Wanganui Road in Shepparton North, a total distance of 10 km; the Federal Government has also contributed $208 million, for an estimated project cost of $260 million for Stage 1.
 The project is still under planning with a date to begin construction still to be set.

 Strathmerton deviation

-A realignment will bypass the small townships of Strathmerton and Yarroweyah and avoid dangerous bends south of the Murray River crossing at Tocumwal.
-The proposed new route will cross the Murray Valley Highway instead of follow it through those towns, and rejoin the current route just south of the Murray River.
+A realignment would have bypassed the small townships of Strathmerton and Yarroweyah and avoid dangerous bends south of the Murray River crossing at Tocumwal.
+The proposed new route would had crossed the Murray Valley Highway instead of follow it through those towns, and rejoin the current route just south of the Murray River.

 The proposed Strathmerton Deviation was also to be funded by Auslink 2 (2009–2014) but had also not been constructed by the beginning of 2017.